microsoft/FluidFramework/BREAKING.md

 ### Removed bindToContext from IFluidDataStoreChannel
 bindToContext in IFluidDataStoreChannel was deprecated in [0.50](#Deprecated-bindToContext-in-IFluidDataStoreChannel).
 This has now been removed.

+### Remove `IOdspResolvedUrl.sharingLinkToRedeem` and use `IOdspResolvedUrl.shareLinkInfo` instead
+The `sharingLinkToRedeem` property is removed from the `IOdspResolvedUrl` interface.
+The property can be accesed from `IOdspResolvedUrl.shareLinkInfo` instead.

 ## 0.51 Breaking changes
 - [`maxMessageSize` property has been deprecated from IConnectionDetails and IDocumentDeltaConnection](#maxmessagesize-property-has-been-deprecated-from-iconnectiondetails-and-idocumentdeltaconnection)